 All the writing help articles still exist to help you learn the craft and business of writing, improve your creative writing, and get paid more.
-And if you need my help, I still accept a few new clients every year.
+And if you need my help, I still accept a few new writing clients to edit.

-But I enjoyed buying and publishing your stories.
-I enjoyed seeing you publish, sometimes for the first time.
+I enjoy buying and publishing your stories.
+I enjoy seeing you publish, sometimes for the first time.

 As the founder and chief editor of this site, I make all the final decisions about which stories I buy.
 Read more about my own writing and publishing qualifications HERE.

 However, because there are so many of you, and only one of me, I also employ assistant editors to help with the reading when the stories pour in.

 The most engaging stories each month go into a short-list file.
 From these finalists, I choose the stories published on this site.

 Submit short fiction or memoir.
 Short is key.
 Anything up to 1500 words, and only one story at a time, please.

 We have a preference for thought-provoking literary fiction and memoir with dense, detailed sentences and fresh language, but other stories will capture our interest as well if they are well written and unusual.
 A strong, unique voice is important, and if your writing makes us laugh, even better!